Python Developer in Washington, DC, United States

 - Taught courses on programming, analysis of algorithms, operating systems, numerical methods, computer graphics, computer visualization, pattern recognition, and computer vision.

 - Developed a novel method for estimating livestock body mass from laser imaging that resulted in licensing and commercialization of the technology.

 - Created a novel method for improving the shape reconstruction from multiple images using an improved data analysis of the neighborhoods around critical points inside of an image.
 This technology was also licensed for commercialization.

-- Created an computer vision library to support complex mathematical operations on geometric objects that wrapped fast Fortran code underneath a clean object-oriented library in C/C++.
+- Built a computer vision library to support complex mathematical operations on geometric objects that wrapped fast Fortran code underneath a clean object-oriented library in C/C++.

 Research Engineer1998 - 1999Summus, Ltd

 Technologies: C/C++, Assembly Language, Wavelet Theory